-Communications platform as a service company Bandwidth (NASDAQ: BAND) reported results ahead of analyst expectations in the Q2 FY2022 quarter, with revenue up 13.1% year on year to $136.4 million.
-Guidance for the full year also exceeded estimates, however the guidance for the next quarter was less impressive, coming in at $141 million, 0.18% below analyst estimates.
-Bandwidth made a GAAP loss of $6.24 million, improving on its loss of $6.92 million, in the same quarter last year.
+Communications platform as a service company Bandwidth (NASDAQ: BAND) reported results ahead of analyst expectations in the Q3 FY2022 quarter, with revenue up 13.5% year on year to $148.3 million.
+Guidance for next quarter's revenue was $147 million at the midpoint, which is 1.35% above the analyst consensus.
+Bandwidth made a GAAP loss of $802 thousand, improving on its loss of $6.94 million, in the same quarter last year.

-- Revenue guidance for Q3 2022 is $141 million at the midpoint, roughly in line with what analysts were expecting
+- Revenue guidance for Q4 2022 is $147 million at the midpoint, above analyst estimates of $145 million

 Started in 1999 by David Morken who was later joined by Henry Kaestner as co-founder in 2001, Bandwidth (NASDAQ:BAND) provides thousands of customers with a software platform that uses its own global network to provide phone numbers, voice, and text connectivity.